Dear Father Hood: is it possible to work from home with a baby?

 Why are they laughing?
 What’s he having for lunch?
 Did he drink his milk?
 Is he asleep yet?
 Is he getting the cookies in the jar?
 Was it wee or poo?
 Should any of these questions take priority over a fast-approaching deadline, drastically behind schedule presentation or well overdue Monday blog post?
 Of course they shouldn’t.
 But he’s my son and… …gotta go, he’s making a noise I’ve never heard before*.

 Okay, I’m back – what were we talking about again?
 Oh, I remember.
 I was explaining why working in the same place as your baby is essentially impossible.
 So what can someone in this situation do?
 Slowly go bankrupt seems to the path I’ve chosen, but if you work in an industry that’s slightly more future-proofed than the media you have two options.
 You can ensure that the baby is out of the house when you have to work from home (note: this means attending a playgroup, at a nursery or with the grandparents rather than sitting in the driveway).
-Or you can hire a desk at a shared office space.
+Or you can hire a desk at a shared office space (note: some of these are even beginning to cater for kids).
 This may seem like an expensive option but, judging by the extra work my mates have been able to get through, it’ll soon pay for itself.

 Until next time…